-Dr. Anna Liley (Research engineer)
+Anna Liley (Research engineer)

 Bobby Tromm (Research engineer)

-Axelle Piguet (Data scientist)
+Axelle Piguet (Research engineer)

 Eleni Moysiadou (Research assistant)

-Loussineh Keshishian (M.Sc. thesis - Sorbonne University)
+Loussineh Keshishian (M.Sc. thesis - Sorbonne University, Research assistant)

 Pierre Boulet (M.Sc. thesis - CY-Tech)